 Now it’s time to add your roasted garlic!
 Roasted garlic has a mild, sweet flavor compared to raw garlic.
 If you like chunks of roasted garlic in your potatoes, mash them right in with the potatoes.
 Alternatively, you can mash the roasted garlic into a puree then add it to the potatoes – up to you!

 Mash until desired consistency is reached.
 Again, you can customize how you make this side dish.
 If you like chunky mashed potatoes, mash less.
 If you crave super smooth mashed potatoes, peel all the skins off and use an immersion blender to get them silky smooth.

 Here is the short and sweet breakdown for roasting garlic.

 - Cut the top off of a garlic bulb, exposing the cloves

 - Drizzle some oil on top

 - Wrap in a piece of aluminum foil

 Roasted garlic can keep in the fridge for a few days or the freezer for up to 12 months.
-However, we’ll be putting two whole heads of roasted garlic into these mashed potatoes!
+However, we’ll be putting a whole head of roasted garlic into these mashed potatoes!

-Mashed potatoes is a versatile side that goes with just about anything.
-Get rid of the “meat and potatoes” notion and pair with a vegetarian dish:
+Mashed potatoes are a versatile side that goes with just about anything.
+Get rid of the “meat and potatoes” notion and pair with a delicious vegetarian dish: